yoasif/yoasif.github.io/_posts/2022-06-19-killing-the-page-action-api-in-firefox-manifest-v3-is-a-mistake.markdown

 In Mozilla's [Manifest V3 migration guide](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/), Mozilla [notes that](https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/#browser-action):

-><small>In Chromium and Safari, page_action is also merged into the renamed action key.
-Firefox retains the separate page_action in the developer preview but will merge page_action into action in a later release.</small>
+> In Chromium and Safari, page_action is also merged into the renamed action key.
+Firefox retains the separate page_action in the developer preview but will merge page_action into action in a later release.
 >
-><small>Also, in Chromium and Safari the Browser Action and Page Action APIs are unified into the Action API, Firefox retains the separate Page Action API in the developer preview but will merge the Page Action API into the new Action API in a later release.</small>
+> Also, in Chromium and Safari the Browser Action and Page Action APIs are unified into the Action API, Firefox retains the separate Page Action API in the developer preview but will merge the Page Action API into the new Action API in a later release.

 ## Chrome vs. Firefox